You might be prepared, but are you ready?

 You, the hero of this story, are (or definitely should be) an undistracted, defensive driver.
 While you realize that you are taking your life in your hands every time you enter traffic, you are ready for whatever may come your way.
 What did it take to become ready?
-Some training and lots of practice.
+Some training and lots of practice with you gun at the range.
 Maybe a fender-bender or two along the way.
 Now we are talking about skills and mindset.
 This adds up to readiness.

 Owning a rifle, shotgun or pistol is a great way to be prepared to defend your family.
 But you also need to get the training necessary to defend your family without being a danger to yourself and others.
 This is how you become ready.